Feng Shui’s Fabulous Five Elements

 Wood is associated with Springtime, the beautiful season of growth and renewal.
 It’s symbolized by the color green and treelike, columnar shapes, so it’s easy to bring into your environment with living plants, botanical prints and vertical stripes.

-Wood is the element of New Beginnings, perfect to add to your space when you’re starting on a new path.
+Wood is the element of New Beginnings and Prosperity, perfect to add to your space when you start on a new path.
+Here’s some more information about the Feng Shui Wood element.

 Fire